HuakunShen/TypingMaster/README.md

 So let me break the record with machines.

-I wrote web crawlers to type and break the record automatically.
+I wrote web crawlers to type and break the record.

 # Instructions